 Democrats have so demonized businesses in the corporation and the small business sector.

-That any time there's an opportunity to show people uh uh no, in fact, look here at Metro Atlanta, where they've they've privatized the whole traffic light system in order to fix it and get it functioning correctly with reliability and dependability.
+know the drill, that anytime there's an opportunity to show people, no, in fact, look here at Metro Atlanta, where they've privatized the whole traffic light system in order to fix it and get it functioning correctly with reliability and dependability.

 I think that the more that kind of thing happens, the more it should be publicized, the better it is.